-They contended that the cession of Louisiana by Spain to France in 1801 was a cession of that Louisiana of which Bienville had been the founder and which France possessed before 1792, and that when Napoleon ceded all the territory acquired by France from Spain to the United States in 1802 that he ceded not only the region then known as Louisiana, but also that other region extending from Perdido to Bayor Iberville which embraced Mobile, which was once a part of Louisiana, but which afterwards became known as a part of Florida.
+They contended that the cession of Louisiana by Spain to France in 1801 was a cession of that Louisiana of which Bienville had been the founder and which France possessed before 1792 and that when Napoleon ceded all the territory acquired by France from Spain to the United States in 1802 that he ceded not only the region then known as Louisiana, but also that other region extending from Perdido to Bayor Iberville which embraced Mobile, which was once a part of Louisiana, but which afterward became known as a part of Florida.
 The United States supported this claim.

 Border troubles began to take place between the Americans and the Spaniards.
 John Randolph, of the Committee on Foreign Relations, even supported a bill in Congress to raise an army to repel the Spaniards, but President Thomas Jefferson exerted his influence and defeated a warlike measure.

 However, animosity against the Spanish occupancy grew for several years while the population of Louisiana and Mississippi multiplied.